OCR-D/spec/api.md

 **Workspace**: [workspaces](https://ocr-d.de/en/user_guide#preparing-a-workspace) are managed via these endpoints.
 Users always need to refer to an existing workspace when they want to trigger a processor or a workflow.

+## Usage

+When a system implemented this Web API, it can be used as following:

+1. User gets information about the system via endpoints in the `Discovery` section.
+2. User creates a workspace via the `POST /workspace` endpoint and gets back a workspace ID.
+3. User creates a workflow by uploading a Nextflow script to the system via the `POST /workflow` endpoint and get back a workflow ID.
+4. User can either:
+    * Trigger a single processor on a workspace by calling the `POST /processor/{executable}` endpoint with the chosen processor name and workspace ID, or
+    * Start a workflow on a workspace by calling the `POST /workflow/{workflow-id}` endpoint with the chosen workflow ID and workspace ID.
+    * In both case, a job ID is returned to the user.
+5. With the given job ID, user can check the job status by calling:
+    * `GET /processor/{executable}/{job-id}` for a single processor, or
+    * `GET /workflow/{workflow-id}/{job-id}` for the workflow.
+6. The result can be downloaded by calling the `GET /workspace/{workspace-id}` endpoint with the header `Accept: application/vnd.ocrd+zip`.
+Without that header, only the metadata of the specified workspace is returned.

 ## REST API for Processors

 ### Why do we need this?